pkgconf/pkgconf/CONTRIBUTING.md

 * You can account for how the contribution was produced.

-Submitting contributions that you do not understand, cannot explain or cannot clearly attribute may be treated as harrassment per the pkgconf [Code of Conduct][coc].
+Submitting contributions that you do not understand, cannot explain or cannot clearly attribute may be treated as harassment per the pkgconf [Code of Conduct][coc].

 Contributions produced primarily by autonomous or agentic systems